-Toys Hill is a site of special scientific interest and somewhere that inspired one of the founders, Octavia Hill, who grew up locally at Crockham Hill, to create the National Trust.
+Toys Hill is a site of special scientific interest and inspired one of the founders, Octavia Hill, who grew up at Crockham Hill, to create the National Trust.
 Visit the sunken well and the Edwardian water tower the National Trust converted in to a Bat tower in 1987.

-Visit the stone seat at Ide Hill village commemorating the National Trust founder Octavia Hill and take in the walks of Bough Beech Reservoir designated a site of national importance for nature conservation.
+Visit the stone seat at Ide Hill village commemorating the National Trust founder, Octavia Hill who grew up in the local village Crockham Hill, and take in the walks of Bough Beech Reservoir, designated a site of national importance for nature conservation.

 Mariners Hill offers excellent views of the Weald and is home to an array of birds and dead-wood invertebrates.
 Take a breather from your walk on the seat commemorating the gift of land given to the National Trust in remembrance of Octavia Hill's mother, Caroline Southwood Hill.